Care comes full circle.

 (from 44% to 56%).7

-- Patients filling prescriptions at a worksite pharmacy, like ones provided by Walgreens,
+- Patients filling prescriptions at a worksite pharmacy, like ones operated by Walgreens,

 were 22% less likely to have a gap in therapy of over 30 days compared to similar patients